Gnidleif/bad_scripts/README.md

 Run the script and set the argument to the number of proverbs you want to generate, make sure that the "list\_proverbs"-file is in the same directory as the script:

 python3 proverb.py 10

+## How to be a gene splicer:
+Run the script and set the argument to the target number of the program to find an equation for:

+python3 genetic\_calculator.py 42